mezentsevs/converter-pdf-to-jpeg/README.md

 ## About 'Converter pdf to jpeg'

-This is a converter pdf to jpeg written for educational purposes.
+This is a converter pdf to jpeg written in and for educational purposes.

 Based on tech stack:
 - [PHP](https://www.php.net/),